 While these options are appealing to new users — they are usually free, easy to learn, and they market themselves as a great place to “get started” — I’m gonna lay some truth real quick.
 Are you ready?

-If you aren’t sure what I mean about hosted vs self-hosted, check out my blog on Choosing The Best Blogging Platform.
+If you aren’t sure what I mean about hosted vs self-hosted, check out my blog on Using A Self-Hosted Site.
 It will explain everything in detail.

 But honestly, JUST TRUST ME ON THIS.
 Here’s why…